PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/create-empty-state.md

 1. You have to create a template for it and put it in `src/PrestaShopBundle/Resources/views/Admin/Common/Grid/Blocks/EmptyState` directory, so Grid component can locate it.
 2. Your Empty state template must be named after Grid id (e.g. if your Grid's ID is `supplier` then template name must be `supplier.html.twig`).

-In Empty state template you can put whatever you want to, but it's a good practice to describe what data grid displays.
+In Empty state template you can put whatever you want to: an image, some helpful text, a form ... but it's a good practice to describe what data grid displays.
 See Suppliers grid empty state as an example below.

 {{< figure src="../../img/empty_state.png" title="Empty state in Suppliers grid" >}}